We handle Divorce and Family Law Cases.

 The divorce process does not have to be expensive or time consuming but it does have to be a reasonable process where both parties are interested in coming to a resolution.
 If either party is interested in making the other party experience frustration and consume large portions of attorney’s fees in litigating a “side issue” there is little chance of avoiding great expenses to both parties.

 In most cases, our office can represent only one of the parties but can complete the work required for both parties in a divorce.
-The distribution of that fee is up to the parties but to avoid a conflict the office can only represent one.
+The distribution of that fee is up to the parties but to avoid a conflict the office can only represent one of you.
 This is not strictly speaking a “mediation” process but something the attorney could reduce to writing after the two parties have come to a final conclusion as to who gets what.
 The filing fees to New York State alone are approximately $340 depending on the manner of filing.

 This introduction is only meant and can only be a precursor and any information should not be considered to be case specific or legal advice that you can rely on in every case across the board.